rocky-linux/documentation/docs/guides/mirror_management/add_mirror_manager.md

 Please note that we are not allowed to accept public mirrors in countries subject to US export regulations.
 You can find a list of those countries here: [https://www.bis.doc.gov/index.php/policy-guidance/country-guidance/sanctioned-destinations](https://www.bis.doc.gov/index.php/policy-guidance/country-guidance/sanctioned-destinations)

-Hard disk space requirements are about 2 TB (as of late 2022), and will continue to grow over time.
+As of this writing (late 2022), storage space requirements for mirroring all current and past Rocky Linux releases is about 2 TB.

 Our master mirror is `rsync://msync.rockylinux.org/rocky/mirror/pub/rocky/` For your first synchronization use a mirror near to you.
 You can find all official mirrors here: https://mirrors.rockylinux.org